rerun-io/rerun/docs/content/howto/notebook.md

 ## Sharing your notebook

-Because the Rerun viewer in the notebook is just an embedded HTML snippet it also works with tools like nbconvert.
+Because the Rerun Viewer in the notebook is just an embedded HTML snippet it also works with tools like nbconvert.

 You can convert the notebook to HTML using the following command: